hy144328/math-genealogy/README.md

 ## Requirements

-You need to have the following programs installed:
+You need the following programs:

 *   `dot`
-*   `pdflatex`

-On Ubuntu Linux, you can install the programs by executing the following commands:
+On Ubuntu, execute the following command to install the programs:

-    sudo apt-get install graphviz texlive
+    sudo apt-get install graphviz

 ## Instructions

-You need to prepare `foo.{py,tex}`:
+Run the following example:

-    make foo
+    make juniper

-See `juniper` and `main` for example.